Covid Reopening letter

 - Please ensure that your child has new hand sanitiser with them and that they have their own supply of pens, colours and stationary as sharing will not be permitted

-- Pupils will not be required to wear masks – however any pupil who wishes to wear a mask may do so.
+- Most recent advice is that pupils will not be required to wear masks – however any pupil who wishes to wear a mask may do so.

 - The school maintains a log of contacts to facilitate contact tracing